Skip to main content

 German (dutch baby) pancakes

-The two different names came up because an American restauranteur mispronounced the words "dutch baby" and it sounded like "Deutsch" (the german word for german).
-But the dish has its origin in Germany.
+The two different names exist because an American restauranteur mispronounced the word Deutsch (the German word for "German") and it sounded like "Dutch".
+The dish has its origin in Germany.

 Moreover, it is similar to a large Yorkshire pudding.